Connect with others who understand.

 5. Residual Schizophrenia

-A diagnosis of residual schizophrenia used to mean that a person has had typical schizophrenia symptoms in the past but no longer experiences them.
-They also often experience negative symptoms — the absence of usual behaviors or habits.
-Negative symptoms of schizophrenia may include speaking infrequently, having few or no facial expressions, withdrawing from other people or activities, or having very low motivation levels.
-These exist in contrast to the positive symptoms, which are things people with schizophrenia experience that the general population doesn’t.
+A diagnosis of residual schizophrenia used to mean that a person had typical schizophrenia symptoms in the past but no longer experienced them.
+However, they might still have negative symptoms — the absence of usual behaviors or habits.

 New Schizophrenia Categories: Describing the Disease Course